 Vito's work has been funded by the Economic and Social Research Council (UK), Jisc (UK), the National Institute of Health Research (UK), the Andrew W. Mellon Foundation (US), the Joint Committee for Nordic Research Councils in the Humanities and the Social Sciences, the National Research Foundation (South Africa), the Tertiary Education Commission (Mauritius), the SAHEE Foundation (Switzerland) and the Cambridge Newton Trust.

 His doctoral research in Cambridge (2005-2011) was an ethnography of timber workers in the Kingdom of Eswatini.
 He studied in a former asbestos mining town, redeveloped as a social enterprise by white southern African and North American Pentecostal Christian missionaries.
 For-profit economic activities in the forestry industry were carried out in tandem with orphan care services.
 The study was extended to the adjacent rural community.
 Vito developed a grounded approach to foreign investment and donor aid that takes into account labour relations and company’s interactions with local communities, and brings together political economy, political ecology and phenomenological anthropology.

-His current work comprises four streams:
+His current work comprises several streams: